basz/SlmLocale/README.md

 SlmLocale supports out of the box several strategies to search for a locale.
 Through interfaces, other strategies could be created.
 The set of default stragies is:

- 1. Use top level domain name
+ 1. Use domain name (subdomain or TLD)
- 2. Use subdomain
  3. Use first segment of the path of an uri
  4. Use a cookie
  5. Use the HTTP Accept-Language header